💥 Mechanics

 }

-Even for simple point-like particles, we have a variety of options.
 If we assume simple newtonian dynamics without any additional stochastic effects, we can write down the equations of motion $$\begin{align} \dot{\vec{x}} &= \vec{v}\\ \dot{\vec{v}} &= \frac{1}{m}\vec{F}. \end{align}$$ Note that we assume that our cell has a certain mass, which may also be set to $m=1$ and thus neglected in some implementations.

 struct MyCell {